igsb/GestaltMatcher-Arc/README.md

 		5 < x <= 10y (n=115): [57.39, 83.48, 86.09, 90.43]
 		10y < x (n=165): [58.18, 71.52, 77.58, 85.45]
 ```

+## Reproducing the plots
+Lastly, we added a Jupyter Notebook-file to the directory `plot_scripts` in which we use the aforementioned results to
+generate Figure 5a and b.

 ## Contact
 Tzung-Chien Hsieh